 As a primary means of symbolic play, it plays a key role in your little ones’ intellectual development.

 Symbolic play provides the forum for your little one to hone their language and social skills, as they practice new vocabulary and collaborate with one another in mutual story making.

 For this activity, we created our very own Farmers’ Market!

 Using play vegetables, cash registers (made out of boxes), play money, aprons, and our imaginations, we both sold and bought produce from our friends!

-As an extension of our garden theme, we used this experience to instigate a discussion of flowers, specifically the ones that grow in the back play ground, as to what they are called (California fuchsia) and how they feel in our hands!
+As an extension of our farm theme, we used this experience to instigate a discussion of flowers, specifically the ones that grow in the back play ground, as to what they are called (California fuchsia) and how they feel in our hands!